irshadkumail/simple-pong/README.md

 # Simple PONG game

-This a simple app for playing PONG offline between two players
+This a simple app for playing PONG offline between two players.Implementation using Jetpack Compose, Coroutines, Kotlin